 In all, the group invested more than $75,000 on the project.
 Though some debt is financed through the Buffalo Trace Area Development District Revolving Loan Fund, the majority of the expense was covered by grants and community supporters.

 “Organized 65 years ago, we are a very small Lions Club with 29 members.
-However we own our fairgrounds (20 acres) located on KY 10 and AA Hwy.
+However, we own our fairgrounds (20 acres) located on KY 10 and AA Hwy.
 A basketball court and a blacktop walking track continue the theme of healthy living.
-Our grounds also includes significant structural improvements necessary to host a first-class agricultural fair extending over 9 days each year.
+Our grounds also include significant structural improvements necessary to host a first-class agricultural fair extending over nine days each year.
 In the last 10 years, with the help of numerous local supporters, volunteers, and a number of grants, we have made between $350,000 and $500,000 in grounds improvements.
-A small but mighty force, we live the Lions Club International motto: We Serve.”
+A small but mighty force, we live the Lions Club International motto: We Serve,” says Craig Stanfield.